thiyagarajanin/thiyagarajanin.github.io/README.md

 ## Hello there!
 Thanks for dropin 🙂

-I’m an Cloud Cloud Architect - Specialized in Public and Hybrid Cloud Architecture Design, Operations, Technical Support & Consultancy.
+I’m an Cloud Architect - Specialized in Public and Hybrid Cloud Architecture Design, Operations, Technical Support & Consultancy.

 15+ years of experience in Cloud and On-premises Infrastructure design, deployment, security and maintenance.